Unilever in search for new chairman - Sky News

+* AT&T removes ads from Google's non-search platforms - AT&T spokesperson Further company coverage:

-Anglo-Dutch consumer products group Unilever (UNc.AS)(ULVR.L) is searching for a new chairman to replace Michael Treschow, who has been in the job since 2007, Sky News reported on Sunday.
+July 12 Anglo-Dutch consumer products group Unilever is searching for a new chairman to replace Michael Treschow, who has been in the job since 2007, Sky News reported on Sunday.

 The company, whose products range from Dove soap to Lipton tea and Hellmann's mayonnaise to Klondike ice cream, has hired headhunter Russell Reynolds Associates to find a successor to Treschow, the multimedia news website said. (bit.ly/1HXuw4r)